devvcore/frappe-unified-deployment/README.md

 - **LMS**: Click on "Learning" or "LMS" module
 - **Drive**: Click on "Drive" module for file storage and collaboration
 - **Insights**: Click on "Insights" module for business intelligence and analytics
+- **Gameplan**: Click on "Gameplan" module for team discussions and collaboration

 All apps are integrated and share the same user database and permissions system.